ubihazard/ddr5-spd-recovery/README.md

 *The same T-Create Expert module with RSWP set for remaining blocks, including XMP and EXPO.
 Such module would no longer fail due to SPD corruption.*

 RGB modules, on the other hand, are a challenge.
 In order to properly add RSWP protection you need to know what exact addresses are used to store RGB lighting settings.
 From there you can infer what blocks (in addition to 14 and 15) must be left writable in order to keep your RAM RGB lighting functional and configurable.
-(It is possible for certain RGB RAM to not store its LED settings inside SPD, in which case it relies completely on software to set lighting effects upon booting into operating system.
-If you know for sure this is the case with your RAM, you can set RSWP for the first fourteen blocks like with non-RGB variant.)
+It is possible for certain RGB RAM to not store its LED settings inside SPD, in which case it relies completely on software to set lighting effects upon booting into operating system.
+If you know for sure this is the case with your RAM, you can set RSWP for the first 0..13 (fourteen) blocks, – like with non-RGB variant.

-As you might have already unserstood, accidentally setting RSWP on a data block that is corrupted (before flashing it with valid data from a good ROM) or on a wrong RAM module will leave your RAM in a permanently broken state.
+As you might have already understood, accidentally setting RSWP on a data block that is corrupted (before flashing it with valid data from a good ROM) or on a wrong RAM module will leave your RAM in a permanently broken state.
 (Unless you got access to a specialized hardware.)

 *For this reason I give no direct instructions, advice, or suggestions on how to use `spdsetrswp.py` script.
 It is entirely up to you to take this risk and face any potential devastating consequences.*